What is account-based advertising?

 Industry targeting: refine by vertical or sub-vertical

-Programmatic Display and Retargeting
+Programmatic display and retargeting

 Both channels require accurate account data to avoid wasted spend.
-IP-based targeting and CRM list matching are the most reliable methods for ensuring your ads reach the right companies.

 Key tactics include: